jul-sh/archive-jul.sh/src/pages/career/index.md

 ## Recognition

-- Google Developer Expert for Web Technologies, 2019 to 2020
+- Google Developer Expert for Web Technologies, 2019 to 2020 (after which I joined Google)

 ## Personal Projects